Mori fibre spaces for $3$-folds over imperfect fields: Preliminaries

 \section{Preliminaries}

-We work over an arbitrary field $K$ of characteristic $p>5$, which we often assume to be $F$-finite.
+We work over an arbitrary field $K$ of characteristic $p>5$, which we sometimes assume to be $F$-finite.
 When we require the ground field to be perfect, we will denote it by lower case $k$.
+A \emph{variety} over a field $K$ means an integral scheme which is separated and of finite type over $K$.
+In particular, we do not assume varieties to be geometrically integral.

 For definitions of singularities of the LMMP and for concepts such as Mori fibre space, log minimal model etc., we refer to \cite[Subsection 2.5]{bhatt_globally}.
 Note that klt, dlt etc are defined without reference to a log resolution.
 Boundaries will be $\mathbb{R}$-boundaries unless otherwise specified.